 - Difficulty and pain when twisting or bending

 - Take plenty of rest especially the affected area.
-Avoid activities that cause further irritation and delay the healing.
+Generally, avoid activities that cause further irritation and delay the healing.

 - Apply ice on the area using ice pack.